phnx-im/docs/src/spec/authentication_service.md

 ## Authentication

 The AS uses the user's IdP to authenticate the user.
 Some endpoints require simple authentication, while for others, the AS requires MFA authentication via the IdP.

-TODO: Be more specific here.
-Which token, what scope, etc.
-TODO: We probably want a bearer token to authenticate towards the AS for anonymous auth token retrieval, profile changes and other directly authenticated endpoints.
-I'm not sure, but I think we get this from the IdP.
-TODO: Structure the following endpoints.

 ## User account registration